The best movies on Prime Video

 Only binge the best with our guides

-The best drama on Prime Video
+The best drama film on Prime Video

 Adam Driver is the new household name whose role choices demand attention because his on-screen presence shows that, even when he’s in a divisive movie like The Last Jedi, his performances are always engrossing.
 The Report is an important movie in today’s global climate, which tells the real-world events of a decade-spanning investigation into the CIA’s use of torture to garner intelligence from suspected terrorists.